wp-plugins/easy-adsense-lite/readme.txt

 == Change Log ==

+* V6.02: Fixing the incompatibility with Jetpack.
+[Dec 17, 2012]
 * V6.01: Updating a few translations.
 [Dec 5, 2012]
 * V6.00: Major re-organization of the code.
 [Nov 1, 2012]
 * V5.24: Fixing some warning notices.
 [Oct 27, 2012]